maxacode/instacraw/README.md

 2) Run manually OR
 3) Schedule via CHRON/Scheduler
 4) Sight back and drink some coffee.
-5) Takes about 2 seconds (Depending on quality of USERNAMES and how many posts) to get URL and LIKES for each user.
+5) Takes about .6 seconds to get URL and LIKES for each user.
-            ex: 5 users * 10 pics each = 50total * 2sec = 100sec  or 1min 40sec.